gjabel/personal-site/content/post/global-migrant-stocks/index.md

 <a id="forced"> </a>
-## Migrant populations relative to refugee populations.
+## Refugee populations relative to migrant populations in 2020.

 In the final plots I illustrate the relative sizes of forced migrant populations compared to the total migrant populations, transitioning the chords between